ClarifiedSecurity/catapult-docs/docs/catapult/docs/02-how-to-use.md

 ctp-deploy-role <inventory_hostname> -e single_role=<role.fqcn> # Looks for role with the fully qualified role name (FQCN) in the installed collections and only runs that and stops
 ```

 This is a useful during role developing and or when you want to minimize the time it takes to configure something.
-For an example only reconfiguring the user accounts of the machine by using single_role with `cs.core.accounts` role.
+For an example only reconfiguring the user accounts of the machine by using single_role with `clarified.core.accounts` role.

 `ctp-deploy-network` - Runs ctp-deploy and also includes networks configuration role